The urgent need for sustainable digital design

 These tools measure data transfer (KB/MB) as a proxy for energy use, converting it to CO2e using grid intensity factors.

-Optimize Code and Assets
+Optimize code and assets

 Select green hosting providers, cloud services with renewable energy commitments, and sustainable SaaS tools.